vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/018/07_uta_syA.md

 Although as a noun, we would expect śáṃtāti to be feminine, hence *śáṃtātim in context, I prefer to take it here as a nonce neuter noun, rather than as a nonce neuter adjective modifying máyaḥ, contra Geldner’s “beglückende Freude.”
 Perhaps instead of a neuter, we might consider it an honorary indeclinable, matching its base śám ‘weal’, which opens 8b and all three pādas in vs. 9; our śáṃtāti … karat would be entirely parallel to 8b śám … karataḥ and 9a śám … karat.

-Gr identifies a lexeme ápa √kṛ for just this passage, on the basis of the sequence … karad ápa srídhaḥ, but ápa srídhaḥ is the refrain of this tṛca and must therefore be independent of what precedes it.
+Grassmann identifies a lexeme ápa √kṛ for just this passage, on the basis of the sequence … karad ápa srídhaḥ, but ápa srídhaḥ is the refrain of this tṛca and must therefore be independent of what precedes it.